 If you have anything that you would like to include to the news letter please send it to me and we will see if we can publish it in this area.

-There are new versions of FLDigi and FLMsg but please be careful when updating to the new versions.
+There are new versions of FLDigi and FLMsg coming out all the time, please be careful when updating to the new versions.
 If you use the new version on FLDigi also use the new version of FLMsg.
-The old FLMsg will not work properly with the new FLDigi.
+The old FLMsg sometimes will not work properly with the new FLDigi.
 You can go to "http://www.w1hkj.com/download.html" and download the FLDigi and the FLMsg programs.
 These two programs are "FREE" and they are the preferred programs for the digital traffic nets.
 The FLMsg program provides the standard "Radiogram" forms as well as ICS forms like the 213.

 If you have traffic you can send it in (PT) plain text or (FL) FLMSG.
 The preferred method being (FL) and if method is not indicated FLMSG is assumed.
 If for some reason you cannot send using FL please indicate you will be sending via plane text.